Image preparation

 Please prepare your images to the following specification for the first stage of the competition.

-ENTRY PHASES
+ENTRY STAGE

 Naming Format